cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

 - Loading mechanisms

-    - `COPY`: Loads data via the master in a single process, but doesn't harness Cloudberry's parallel capabilities.
+    - `COPY`: Loads data via the master in a single process, but doesn't harness CloudberryDB's parallel capabilities.
     - External tables:
         - Advantage: Takes advantage of the parallel processing power of segments.
         - Flexibility: One `SELECT` statement can access multiple data sources.